 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Berlin Schönefeld Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 I spent TWO nights in this airport on my way to Poland and again on the way back.
 I actually cancelled a night’s accommodation in a Berlin hostel because the airport was cleaner and more comfortable than the hostel! – Bridget

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Berlin Schönefeld Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Berlin Schönefeld Airport (Code: SXF).

 What to Expect